 - To the United States Consumer Product Safety Commission: Orchestrate an evaluation to find out if bicycle visibility could be increased by modifying the requirements listed in Title 16 Code of Federal Regulations 1512.16, and if so, modify the regulation accordingly.

 - To the 50 states, the District of Columbia and the Commonwealth of Puerto Rico: Mandate that all bicyclists wear and age-appropriate helmet when riding their bikes.

 - To the American Association of State Highway and Transportation Officials: Utilize geometric design guidance materials on separated bike lines, intersection treatments, and the transition between them upon the next revision of the Guide for the Development of Bicycle Facilities.

 Were You Injured in a Bicycle Accident?
 Call an Experienced California Bicycle Accident Lawyer

 A variety of factors can cause bicycle accidents, but many times it is driver inattentiveness and poor infrastructure design.
 These accidents can leave victims with painful injuries that take over their lives.
-If this happened to you, there is help when you explore your legal options.
+If this happened to you, there is help when you explore your legal options after a bicycle accident.

 Contact Arash Law today by phone (888) 488-1391 or online to receive your free case consultation with an experienced California bicycle accident lawyer from our firm.
 Our dedicated California injury lawyers have recovered over 200 million dollars for clients just like you.
 We have decades of experience serving bike accident victims in Los Angeles, Berkeley, San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.